Du Du A

 Du Du A (Ду Ду А) was a Serbian and Yugoslav alternative rock band formed in Belgrade in 1981.

 Formed by Dejan Kostić (vocals, guitar, bass guitar) and Vuk Vujačić (saxophone), and soon joined by Zoran Zagorčić (vocals, keyboards), the band initially performed a combination of new wave, synth-pop, funk and reggae, also becoming pioneers of rap music in Yugoslavia with their early recordings.
-The band released their debut album, Primitivni ples, in 1982, gaining attention of the media and significant mainstream popularity.
-However, despite the band continuing to record and perform during the following years, with the exception of a 7-inch single, they did not release any new material until the mid-1990s.
+The band released their debut album Primitivni ples in 1982, gaining attention of the media and significant mainstream popularity.
+However, despite the band continuing to record and perform in various lineups during the following years, with the exception of a 7-inch single, they did not release any new material until the mid-1990s.
 In 1998, Zagorčić died of injuries he got in a car accident.
 In 2013, the band's leader Dejan Kostić also died of injuries from a car accident, Du Du A—although only officially active since the late 1990s—thus ceasing to exist.

 History

 Du Du A was formed in 1981 by a former Grupa I member Dejan Kostić (vocals, guitar, bass guitar) and a former Innamorata and VIA Talas member Vuk Vujačić (saxophone).
 The two started writing material which featured a combination of funk, reggae and dance music.
 During the late 1981, the band was joined by former Ganeša (Ganesha) member Zoran Zagorčić (vocals, keyboards).

 Their debut release was a 7-inch single with the songs "Ja Tarzan, ti Džejn" ("I Tarzan, You Jane") and "Afrikanac iz Beograda" ("African from Belgrade"), released in 1982.
 The single was one of the first Yugoslav records to feature a form of rap music.
 The band's debut album Primitivni ples (Primitive Dance) was produced by Dejan Kostić and released in 1982.
 By the time of the album release, Kostić and Zagorčić were the band's only official members, but Vujačić nevertheless took part in the album recording, alongside singer Bebi Dol, guitarist Goran Vejvoda, guitarist Dragomir Mihajlović "Gagi", guitarist Nebojša Antonijević "Anton" and keyboardist Saša Habić.
 The album presented the band's interest in a diverse range of at-the-time popular genres.
 The songs "Solar", "Ja ne bi, ne bi, ne bi" ("I Would Not, Would Not, Would Not") and "Strast" ("Passion"), the latter being a cover version of the blues standard "Fever", received significant airplay.
 The song "Znaš li devojku" ("Do You Know The Girl") featured the Yugoslav actor and singer of Kenyan origin Steve Hannington.
-After the album album release, the band played extensively, holding a large number of concerts at the Belgrade's Students' Cultural Centre, with Vujačić on saxophone, Goran Vejvoda on guitar and Dejan Stanisavljević (formerly of Beograd) on keyboards.
+After the album release, the band played extensively, holding a large number of concerts at the Belgrade's Students' Cultural Centre, with Vujačić on saxophone, Goran Vejvoda on guitar and Dejan Stanisavljević (formerly of Beograd) on keyboards.